-Motorists told to delay travel after crash on Auckland Harbour Bridge
+Auckland Harbour Bridge blocked in both directions after crashes

-Motorists are being warned to delay any travel on the Auckland Harbour Bridge after a car crash early this evening.
+Motorists are being told to delay any travel on the Auckland Harbour Bridge after crashes in both directions early this evening.

-Emergency services were called to the bridge about 5.20pm after reports of an accident.
+Emergency services were called to the bridge about 5.20pm after a multiple car crash going southbound.

-The crash was blocking southbound lanes two and three and tow services were required to clear the site.
+That blocked two lanes and tow services were called in to clear the site.

 "Congestion is building.
 Please delay your journey until all three lanes can be reopened,'' the NZ Transport Agency said.